wp-plugins/silent-publish/readme.txt

 The plugin is further customizable via two filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= silent_publish_meta_key (filter) =
+= c2c_silent_publish_meta_key (filter) =

-The 'silent_publish_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's silent publish status.
+The 'c2c_silent_publish_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's silent publish status.
 This isn't a common need.

 Arguments: